 So why didn’t Duclos Lenses tackle this project?
 Simple… Economics.
 The Chinese rehousings that were already coming to market meant that our sales team would spend more time explaining why our domestic, higher quality housing was so much more expensive, than they would actually selling and modifying lenses.
 The China price war game gets really old, really fast.
 You get what you pay for.
 However, UK based TLS had an advantage already.
 The R&D they had put into their Kowa, Super Baltar, K35, and Panchro rehousing could easily be ported over to accommodate the Leica R primes.
 Cinescope saw this opportunity and jumped on it.

 If you’ve tried any of the TLS rehoused lenses, you know what to expect with the new Leica R project.
 It employs the same robust, cam-based focus system as the rest of their conversions.
 The movements are smooth, consistent, and well designed.
-In my initial tests, the focus movement was accurate and repeatable with over 300 degrees of focus rotation.
+In my initial tests, the focus movement was accurate and repeatable with over 300 degrees of focus rotation, with the Macros 60mm and 100mm having 350 degrees of focus rotation.
 The focus and iris markings are displayed clearly on both the smart and dumb side of the lens.
 The front diameter is a common 110mm across the entire line.
 I’ll list the different focal lengths and their pricing at the end of this post.